Yandex Cloud

 • output "my_group_origin": Output variable that contains information about the origin group:

-• value: Returned value.
+• value: Return value.

 You can replace origin with any other parameter to get the information you need.
-For more information about the yandex_cdn_origin_group data source parameters, see the relevant provider documentation.
+For more information about the yandex_cdn_origin_group data source parameters, see the provider documentation.

-2. Create resources:
+2. Create the resources:

-1. In the terminal, change to the folder where you edited the configuration file.
+1. In the terminal, go to the directory where you edited the configuration file.

-2. Make sure the configuration file is correct using the command:
+2. Make sure the configuration file is correct using this command:

 terraform validate

-If the configuration is correct, the following message is returned:
+If the configuration is correct, you will get this message:

 Success!
 The configuration is valid.

-3. Run the command:
+3. Run this command:

 terraform plan

-The terminal will display a list of resources with parameters.
-No changes are made at this step.
-If the configuration contains errors, Terraform will point them out.
+You will see a detailed list of resources.
+No changes will be made at this step.
+If the configuration contains any errors, Terraform will show them.

-4. Apply the configuration changes:
+4. Apply the changes:

 terraform apply

-Terraform will create the required resources and display the output variable values in the terminal.
-To check the results, run:
+Terraform will create the required resources and display their output variables.
+To check the results, run this command:

 terraform output